libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 Peer Exchange (PX) kicks in when pruning a mesh because of oversubscription.
-Instead of simply telling the pruned peer to go away, the pruning peer _may_ provide a set of other peers where the pruned peer can connect to reform its mesh.
+Instead of simply telling the pruned peer to go away, the pruning peer _may_ provide a set of other peers where the pruned peer can connect to reform its mesh (see Peer Scoring below).
 In addition, both the pruned and the pruning peer add a backoff period from each other, within which they will not try to regraft.
 Both the pruning and the pruned peer will immediate prune a `GRAFT` within the backoff period.
-The recommended duration for the back period is 1 minute.
+The recommended duration for the backoff period is 1 minute, while the recommended number of peers to exchange is equal to `D` so that the pruned peer can form a full mesh.

 In order to implement PX, we extend the `PRUNE` control message to include an optional set of peers the pruned peer can connect to.
-This set of includes the Peer ID and a [_signed_ peer record](https://github.com/libp2p/specs/pull/217) for each peer exchanged.
+This set of peers includes the Peer ID and a [_signed_ peer record](https://github.com/libp2p/specs/pull/217) for each peer exchanged.
 In order to facilitate transion to the usage of signed peer records within the libp2p ecosystem, the emitting peer is allowed to omit the signed peer record if it doesn't have one.